heritovo/javascriptConstructorFunctionES6Example/README.md

 # javascriptConstructorFunctionES6Example
-In this example, ES^ provide the developer the ability to create JS Classes using the class constructor function style (ES6)
+In this example, ES6 provide the developer the ability to create JS Classes using the class constructor function style (ES6)